-By definition, Bourbon is an American made Whiskey, distilled from corn and aged in Oak barrels, whose name is derived from the French Bourbon dynasty.
-(Early French distillers in pre-revolutionary American colonies may have been the first to age whiskey in Oak for French immigrants in New Orleans who missed their Brandy.)
-The age-old connection between Bourbon and France continues into the twenty-first century thanks to the singular journey, and family history, of the Kentucky expat in France, Ashley Donahey.
+By definition, bourbon is an American made whiskey, distilled from corn and aged in oak barrels, whose name is derived from the French Bourbon dynasty.
+(Early French distillers in pre-revolutionary American colonies may have been, in fact, the first to age whiskey in oak for French immigrants in New Orleans who missed their brandy.)
+The age-old connection between bourbon and France continues into the twenty-first century thanks, in part, to the personal journey, and family history, of the Kentucky expat now living in France named, Ashley Donahey.

 Ever since she was a student in Aix-en-Provence, Donahey says she’s “schemed” to get back.
-She now lives in Aix, where she runs her company, Two Worlds Whiskey, a Bourbon born in Kentucky and blended specially for the French palate.
-It is the culmination of two of her greatest passions – Bourbon Whiskey, and France.
+She now lives in Aix, where she runs her company, Two Worlds Whiskey, a bourbon born in Kentucky and blended especially for the French palate.
+It is the culmination of two of her greatest passions – bourbon whiskey, and France.
 She traces her love of all things French to when she started taking French in the sixth grade.
 She was encouraged by her grandfather who regaled the family with stories of his time in France, where he spent many months after landing there on D-Day.
-Donahey discovered a cascading number of family connections to both France and Bourbon.
-“My fifth Great-Grandfather, who fought (on the side of Washington and Lafayette) was in the whiskey business, with a tavern and five stills on his farm, which he bought from (Abe’s uncle) Mordecai Lincoln,” she notes.
+Donahey discovered a cascading number of family connections to both France and bourbon.
+“My fifth great-grandfather, who fought (on the side of Washington and Lafayette) was in the whiskey business” she said, “with a tavern and five stills on his farm, which he bought from (Abe’s uncle) Mordecai Lincoln.”

-You can hear the heart-felt awe in her voice when Donahey speaks about the Marquis de Lafayette, the French icon who risked everything to come to America to fight alongside Washington, and to be part of the great democratic experiment.
-It is in honor of Lafayette, known as the “hero of two worlds” that the brand is named.
-The bourbon’s very first edition, La Victoire, bears the name of his ship.
+You can still hear the heart-felt awe in her voice when Donahey speaks about the Marquis de Lafayette, the French aristocrat who risked everything to come to America to fight alongside Washington in the American Revolution, and to be part of the great democratic experiment.
+It is in honor of Lafayette, known as the “hero of two worlds,” that Donahey’s brand is named.
+The bourbon’s very first edition, La Victoire, bore the name of Lafayette’s famous ship.

-While the first edition was made and finished in Kentucky, the second edition will mark an exciting new chapter, with bourbon made in the US but finished in Aix-en-Provence, France.
-For the third edition, the American distillate will actually be aged in French oak, in France.
-Since legally whiskey has to be made in the US to be called “bourbon”, Two Worlds will be introducing a whole category.
-A French-American “bourbon” based product.
+While the first edition was made and finished in Kentucky, the second edition is being made with bourbon made in the U.S. but finished in Aix-en-Provence, France.
+For the third edition, the American distillate will be aged in French oak, in France.
+Since whiskey has to be made in the U.S. to be called “bourbon,” Two Worlds has now introduced a whole category, a distinct French-American “bourbon” based product.
 The best of both worlds, in a glass.